 Some of you are uprooting lives in other states, and even other countries, to plant yourselves in Seattle and seek roots at The Seattle School.
+Some of you are participating via Low Residency, but will no less be making Seattle a part of your identity in the years to come.
 Part of Seattle’s charm is that it is a city of neighborhoods, each with its own distinct character.
-It’s helpful to have a sense of which neighborhood might be a good fit for you.
-Below, we highlight some of the more common neighborhoods that our students inhabit, with brief descriptions that spell out some of what makes each area unique—including distance to The Seattle School!
+It’s helpful to have a sense of the different neighborhoods, and to explore them all!
+Below, we highlight some of the more common neighborhoods that our students and staff inhabit and play in, with brief descriptions that spell out some of what makes each area unique.

 Image result for seattle neighborhood map